 Avoiding the vulnerability or mitigating its effects

-Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:
+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-— Enable detection of unused variables in the compiler; and
+— Enable detection of unused variables in the compiler;

 — Use static analysis to identify any unused variables in the program and ensure that there is a documented justification for them.